falk-m/blog/posts/2024-11-04-revealjs/README.md

 }
 ```

-in a summery file are oll slides in the right order included:
+In a summery file are all slides in the right order included:

 ```js
 //slides.js